 Finally, complete your emergency kit by storing a "Send Help" sign nearby.
 You can buy these almost anywhere.
 Just pray that you or your designated driver never needs it.
 If your cell phone is charged, you probably won't.

-Here's what you need to keep the car, and the little passengers inside, moderately clean.
-Store these items in a small clear bin in the back of your car, but make sure it's easily accessible:
+Here's what you'll need to keep the car, and the little passengers inside it, moderately clean.
+Store these items in a small, clear bin in the back of your car.
+But make sure it's easily accessible:

 Think like a Girl Scout before you head down the road.
 Here's my list of staples you simply must have for safe journeys:

-These car survival kits can help ensure when you're on the road again, everything goes smoothly.
+These eight car survival kits can help ensure when you're on the road again, everything goes smoothly.